Why Join RetroSynth Records?

 Our Partners and Contacts

-We are always striving to partner and work with the best companies, channels, blogs, websites and communities.
-Here is a current list of who we closely work with:
+We are always striving to partner and work with the best companies, radio stations, channels, blogs, websites and communities.
+A short list of who we closely work with includes:

 The 80’s Guy, NIGHTRIDE FM, TWI Records, Aztec Records, SynthValley Productions, Goremall Instruments, Forged in Neon, Danman Tunes, Outworld Sounds, Synth Heaven, Pop Art Ave, Kal-Elle Jagger Show, KSWV Radio Shockwave

 We are also connected and friends with some of the best names in the genres we support.
-Sometimes it is in fact all about who you know, and we know the right people from getting your music heard, to getting you interviews with some of the best interviewers on the net.
+Sometimes it’s all about who you know, and we know the right people from getting your music heard, to getting you interviews with some of the best interviewers on the net.

 Our Website